 Mair Jones, Yoga Teacher

-This training takes place live and will also be recorded for all participants and there will be a supportive online community for you where Amy will be available to answer your questions and where she will be supplying support material.
+There will be a supportive online community for you where Amy will be available to answer your questions and where she will be supplying support material.

 Policies & Procedures For the full course policies and terms & conditions please click here.